Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Introduction

 The paper is organized as follows.
-We review related work in Section~\ref{sec:related-work}, and present the benchmark data and the evaluation metrics in Section~\ref{sec:data-metrics}.
+We review related work in Section~\ref{sec:related-work}.
+We present the benchmark data and the evaluation metrics in Section~\ref{sec:data-metrics}.
 The tested LLMs are listed in Section~\ref{sec:llms}: they include 4 GPT proprietary models from OpenAI and 8 open-weight models.
 The prompts and the results for the contrastive evaluation task (i.e., selecting the correct translation) are presented in Section~\ref{sec:contrastive-task}, while those for the translation task are in Section~\ref{sec:translation-task}.
-The main contributions are: \begin{itemize} \item We assess the capacity of 12 LLMs to translate coherently, showing that they reach a new state of the art on the DiscEvalMT benchmark for pronominal anaphora and lexical cohesion. \item We show that the translation task is reliably scored, as BLEU, chrF, BERTscore, and COMET scores vary in the same directions. \item We demonstrate that CoT prompting improves coherence, but only for the best models.
-The improvement is positively correlated with the initial score of each LLM, showing that powerful models have a better capacity to leverage reasoning, i.e.\ a ``wise get wiser'' effect. \end{itemize}
+Our main contributions are the following ones: \begin{itemize} \item We assess the capacity of 12 LLMs to translate coherently, showing that they reach a new state of the art on the DiscEvalMT benchmark for pronominal anaphora and lexical cohesion. \item We show that the translation task is reliably scored, as BLEU, chrF, BERTscore, and COMET scores are correlated. \item We demonstrate that CoT prompting improves coherence, though only for the best models.
+In other words, powerful models have a better capacity to leverage reasoning, which we call a ``wise get wiser'' effect. \item We share the outputs of the tested systems at \url{https://zenodo.org/records/17483104}. \end{itemize}